top of page

 About the Character:

-LINDSAY PLENCNER (22, Female, Any Ethnicity) A senior at a Catholic university in Philadelphia who is ambitious, successful, and kind.
-A “nice girl from Indiana” inwardly buckling under the expectations placed upon her.
+LINDSAY PLENCNER (22, Female, Any Ethnicity) A senior at a Catholic liberal arts college in Philadelphia with a prestigious literary career ahead and an upcoming wedding.
+A "nice girl from Indiana" inwardly buckling under the pressures of being a woman in the church.
+She is engaged to Connor's roommate, Eric.

 About the Play: